dbissell6/DFIR/Explorations+Reflections/Explorations+Reflections7.md

 # L3AKCTF

-After a month or two of being on the team I got notice the team was going to host a CTF. ofcourse i got excited and wanted to join. they had been planning it for almost a year and it was set to take place in just a couple months.
+After a month or two of being on the team I got notice the team was going to host a CTF.
+Of course i got excited and wanted to join. they had been planning it for almost a year and it was set to take place in just a couple months.
 I was mainly focused on creating the challenges which was a great experience. however most of the knowledge and value I gained was getting to see behind the scences of how the infrastructure was created.